-The Sioux and Cheyenne raid northwestern Kansas.
+The Sioux and Cheyenne raided northwestern Kansas.

-Ernest Valeton de Boissiere established a communal French colony in Franklin County introducing silk to Kansas.
+Ernest Valeton de Boissiere established a communal French colony in Franklin County, introducing silk to Kansas.

 1870s – In Pittsburg in Crawford County, the coal metropolis of Kansas was founded as a mining camp during the 1870s.

 The Bender family lived on the road south of Independence in Montgomery County, halfway between the “Little House on the Prairie” and Independence, near a landmark known as Bender Mounds.
 People disappeared on that road, and they were never heard from again.
 Occasionally, the Benders invited travelers to stay for dinner.
 These itinerants were then murdered and robbed of their valuables.